galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

  -  Selenium drives the web browser to complete a web form and confirm the balance of the account

-## Running the WebAppIntegrationTest
+# Running the WebAppIntegrationTest

-As the `WebAppIntetgrationTest` is slightly different to the other tests, there's a bit more set up to do than for the other supplied SimBank tests.
+As the `WebAppIntegrationTest` is slightly different to the other tests, there's a bit more set up to do than for the other supplied SimBank tests.

 The test is still run locally but is designed to help you to understand how to set the properties to enable the test to run in a Galasa Ecosystem.
-When running locally, you can use the localhost setting `127.0.0.1` for increased security.
+You can use the localhost setting `127.0.0.1` to ensure that only the local machine is able to connect.

+*Note:* If there is a deprecation warning against the ```dev.galasa.selenium.ISeleniumManager``` and ```dev.galasa.selenium.SeleniumManager``` imports, you can change the imports to ```dev.galasa.selenium.IWebDriver``` and ```dev.galasa.selenium.IWebDriver``` respectively.
+The test will run regardless of this change, but editing the imports in this way removes the deprecation warning messages.

 The test uses the Selenium Manager, which in turn is dependent on the Docker Manager.
 Use the following sections to help you to understand how to configure your environment to work with the Selenium and Docker Manager.

-### Using the Selenium Manager
+## Using the Selenium Manager

-The `WebAppIntetgrationTest` uses the Selenium Manager.
+The `WebAppIntegrationTest` uses the Selenium Manager.
 To use the Selenium Manager you must have a web browser, for example, Chrome or Firefox installed as well as either a gecko driver or a docker engine.
 In this example, Firefox and a gecko driver are used.

 You can <a href="https://github.com/mozilla/geckodriver/releases" target="_blank"> download Gecko driver from GitHub</a>.